 Pimentón Garlice

 Deep fry the chicken wings until golden brown and crisp.
-Drain on paper towel lined baking sheet.
+Drain on a paper towel-lined baking sheet.

 Toss the wings with the peach sauce until well coated.
-Place on a platter, garnish with green onion threads
+Place on a platter and garnish with green onion threads

 Source: Culinary Institute Copia